kubevirt/user-guide/docs/operations/hotplug_interfaces.md

 ```bash
 kubectl get vmi vm-fedora -ojsonpath="{ @.status.interfaces }"
 ```

+For more info about SR-IOV networking please refer to[Interface and Networks](https://kubevirt.io/user-guide/virtual_machines/interfaces_and_networks/#sriov) documentation.

 ## Removing an interface from a running VM
 Following the example above, the user can request an interface unplug operation